+“Draw Us In” and “Sugar Pill” both start heavy and violently clash, before melting into dream-like distortion with feedback, which expertly showoff the bands transition of styles.
 I was kind of expecting Kim Gordon or Thurston Moore to show up on “Sugar Pill” as the riff is so Sonic Youth, and I am not complaining one little bit.
 It’s been a while since I’ve heard a band that have the perfect balance of songs you can sing-a-long too but will simultaneously make your ears bleed.

 “Framed by the Comet’s Tail” is loaded with slow and sludgy build-ups of tension followed by spontaneous releases of energy that typify METZ’s live shows.”Parasite” storms in and smacks you about the face before running off— a bit like those Tango ads from the ’90s which got banned due to kids bursting their mate’s eardrums.
 Remember those?
 (Other fizzy fruit drinks are available).